-Hi Utsuri, a member of the Utsurimono family, are koi with a black (sumi) body and areas of red or orange (hi) pattern overlaying the black.
-Hi Utsuri are the second most prevalent type of Utsurimono, behind Shiro Utsuri.
+Hi Utsuri, a member of the Utsurimono family, are koi with a black body and areas of red or orange pattern overlaying the black.

-While a dark, vibrant red is the preferred color for Hi Utsuri, any Utsuri koi with hi ranging from orange to red and everywhere in between can be considered a Hi Utsuri.
+While a dark, vibrant red is the preferred color for Hi Utsuri, any Utsuri koi with patttern ranging from orange to red and everywhere in between can be considered a Hi Utsuri.

-In Hi Utsuri, the red (hi) patterns should be uniform in shade and tone across the entire body, while the black (sumi) patterns should be a deep, dark, jet-black color.
-The spacing of the hi and sumi should be balanced along the length of the body and on both sides of the dorsal fin.
-The hi should compliment and emphasize the sumi, and should never distract from it.
+In Hi Utsuri, the red/orange patterns should be uniform in shade and tone across the entire body, while the black patterns should be a deep, dark, jet-black color.
+The spacing of the red and black should be balanced along the length of the body and on both sides of the dorsal fin.
+The red should compliment and emphasize the black, and should never distract from it.

 The highest quality Hi Utsuri have a head that is both black and red with a clear, crisp edge between the black and red.
 This trait is known as “menware”.
 While menware is highly sought after in the Hi Utsuri variety, the lack of menware does not necessarily ruin a Hi Utsuri.

-Hi Utsuri are born completely black, and the hi pattern emerges from the black as the koi ages.
+Hi Utsuri are born completely black, and the red pattern emerges from the black as the koi ages.
 For this reason, do not immediately overlook young Hi Utsuri who have an orange or orangeish-red hi pattern.
-It is likely that the orange hi will darken and intensify toward a more desirable red hi as the koi ages.
-Furthermore, be cautious of young Hi Utsuri that appear to be a miniature version of the perfect Hi Utsuri adult.
-Young Hi Utsuri almost always develop more sumi as they age.
+It is likely that the orange will darken and intensify toward a more desirable red as the koi ages.

 Showing all 2 results